usdoj-crt/crt-portal/README.md

 That will create a file locally that tells your machine to not load zip codes on migration.
 These are not needed for tests and take a while.

-Another way to have a speedier experience locally is to not run local stack and ClamAV unless you are testing attachment uploads or email.
+Another way to have a speedier experience locally is to not run ClamAV unless you are testing attachment uploads or email.

 ### Accessibility test
 For accessibility testing with Pa11y, we generally want a test on each unique view.
 You can run Pa11y locally, _if you have npm installed locally_: